Leshran/Depression_DL/README.md

 - Fine-tuning
 - Handle train test with a class to handle the paths and remember them (necessary for full pipeline)
 - Early stopping routine

+# Upgrades
+Cut samples so that they cover each other (ie 5s, but the last 2s are also in the beginning of the next sample) Convolution sur 1 seule dimension ? (mais il faut alors des LSTMs) Other, more S.O.T.A methods: LSTMs, Transformers Replace the aggregation phase with an LSTM ?